Consular Report of Birth Abroad (CRBA)

 - Additional evidence if requested.

-Note: All documents in languages other than English should be translated into English and notarized.
+Note: All documents in languages other than English should be translated into English.

 Can you provide more details about the required documents?

 This can be an original birth certificate.
 Although the hospital birth certificate is not proof of citizenship, it is still an important document.
 You should obtain several copies and keep them in a safe place.

 - Birth Certificate

 - Consular Report of Birth Abroad of a Citizen of the United States